frederick542/Paperless-Parking-Plate-Recognition/README.md

 - **Backend**: Set up a standard Express.js application for the backend.
 - **Admin Frontend**: Set up the admin frontend using React with Vite.
 - **Mobile App**: Set up the mobile app using React Native.
+- **Firebase**: Configure Firebase for database management and ensure you have the necessary credentials and configuration files.

 ### Installation Steps
 1. Clone the repository: